Goal A: Improve Our Air and Water Quality

 The second most-frequently reported issue was the quality of the City's waterways (i.e. lakes, rivers, streams).
 Some felt that they "can't take kids to the beach, therefore the City needs stronger enforcement regulations to clean up waterways".
 However, many other respondents felt that the water quality of the Great Lakes has improved over time.

-A recent report by Environment Canada states that some of the water quality problems in the Great Lakes have improved, but that the issue of toxic chemicals "overshadow all other problems in the Great Lakes".
+A recent report by Environment and Climate Change Canada states that some of the water quality problems in the Great Lakes have improved, but that the issue of toxic chemicals "overshadow all other problems in the Great Lakes".

 Local water-related issues in Windsor include the City's combined sewer system, sanitary sewer overflow, beach closures and frequent basement flooding.
 Other water issues in the community include the proliferation of litter in storm drains and the dumping of oil, gasoline and other substance onto roadways (and eventually into drains).
 The City has made major strides over the past three decades in improving water quality by reducing sewage discharge into the Detroit River.